JeovaniMartinez/Android-Utils/docs/configuration/firebase-analytics.md

 :::

 The custom event log is very useful to understand how users interact with the app, the library utilities record useful events in Firebase Analytics.
-This is disabled by default, to enable it, you must define the Firebase Analytics instance, this must be done in in the `onCreate()` of the singleton or main activity, when assigning the instance, the record of events will be enabled for all library utilities.
+This is disabled by default, to enable it, you must define the Firebase Analytics instance, this must be done in the `onCreate()` of the singleton or main activity, when assigning the instance, the record of events will be enabled for all library utilities.

 ```kotlin